 Risks of Alcoholism in Veterans

-Veterans who suffer from alcoholism face a plethora of risks.
+Veterans grappling with the heavy weight of PTSD and alcohol abuse are at increased risk on multiple fronts.
 Physically, excessive alcohol consumption can lead to liver diseases, cardiovascular problems, and a weakened immune system.
 Additionally, veterans might experience impaired judgment when under the influence, making them susceptible to accidents or self-harm.

 Moreover, alcoholism can strain personal relationships.
 Many veterans’ families witness their loved ones’ painful transformation from being disciplined service members to individuals battling a severe addiction.
 This often leads to broken relationships, unemployment, and even homelessness.